alitahir6001/pakfro-ext/README.md

-# pakfro-ext README
+# pakfro-extension

 This is a dry run of creating a vscode extension in Node.js and basic webdev stack that leverages a locally running llm, in this case "llama3.1:8b" (Llama 3.1 8 billion parameter by Meta)

-I used a boilerplate from Yeoman and generator-code (npm )
+I used a boilerplate from Yeoman and generator-code (`npm i yeoman generator-code`)
 ## Features

 - Launches a debug window with the extension running
 - calling the command runs the extension
 - basic HTML/CSS/JS for prompt input and response from LLM
+- it's ugly but it works lol

 ## Requirements